 The leading lady of my story is Shelli Wengart.
 Woven through all of the personal stories of each of her family members are the recurring events of Shelli's dream life, starting at the age of 10.
 She discovered her passion for writing early on.
 She would be constantly writing about things she saw, heard, and especially about events in her family’s history told by her parents and grandparents.
 Here is an excerpt from the beginning pages that will shed some light on her dilemma:

-"Twelve year old Shelly sat up abruptly in bed, breathing fast and feeling confused.
+"Twelve year old Shelli sat up abruptly in bed, breathing fast and feeling confused.
 She tumbled out of bed and went straight for her 3 cedar chests.
 Memory, Fantasy, and Hope.
 Each of these represented her past, present and future respectively, where she collected things special to her.
 She kept a secret from her family because she thought they would think her crazy or just plain weird.
 She thought that maybe Mom might have suspected something was wrong, because apparently, she must have made some sounds during a dream one night and her mom would be outside the door knocking and asking if she was all right.

 Truth be told, she had been plagued by disturbing dreams at least once a week for the last two years.
 Starting on her 10th birthday on August 21, she confided in her sister and best friend, Josie, who suggested that she keep a dream journal to get the disturbing images out of her head and down on paper.
 Shelli's mom, Margana, was a published Montana historian and could tell you any facts about Montana you could dream up.
 But Shelli's dreams were not about Montana, but another girl in another state of long ago.
 And so Shelli began writing in her first journal:

 Why was tonight so different?
 When the dreams began, they were short and kind of jumbled, hazy, you know, kind of unclear.
 I kept wishing that I could see more and make sense of them.
 Sometimes they would be about a three-year-old girl jumping off her dad's car bumper at her birthday party and breaking her nose.
 Another dream was a little clearer and I could see a big green leafy tree across the street from her house.
 The weather was clear and sunny, and it looked like some kid was up in the tree hammering boards and probably making a treehouse of some sort.
 Then I could see this little girl shouting up in the tree to throw down the rope and let her come up.
 I guess it was her brother in the tree yelling at her to go away.
 Then she saw a rope attached to the branch where he was and started to pull hard at the rope to bug her brother.
-Suddenly he screamed at her, “Dotty!” and she crumpled to the ground, crying and shrieking, “Mommy, Mommy!”
+Suddenly he screamed at her, “Lally!” and she crumpled to the ground, crying and shrieking, “Mommy, Mommy!”
 I think something fell out of the tree and hit her on the head.
 It scared me.
 I wanted to go help her, but I couldn't move.
 I don't think they knew I was watching them.
-A week later I had the same dream, but it was right after Dotty's accident.
-She got up and was screaming and running down the long driveway to her house, blood gushing everywhere from the gash on her forehead made by the claw hammer up in the tree.
-Her brother tumbled down the tree rope and was running like mad after her, and you could see on his face that he was in BIG trouble.
+A week later I had the same dream, but it was right after Lally's accident (I think her name was Darla).
+She got up and was screaming and running down the long driveway to her house, blood gushing everywhere from the gash on her forehead made by the claw hammer

 You know, Josie was right.
 I feel a lot better when I write what I saw.
 It's like a story that I would read at school or here at home.
 Enough for now dear Dream Journal!"